DOI-ONRR/doi-extractives-data/CONTRIBUTING.md

 To get up and running with Docker, run:

 ```
-bash docker-update.sh
+docker-compose build jekyll
 docker-compose up
 ```

 Then visit http://localhost:4000/ in your browser.
+On Windows machines the URL is generally http://192.168.99.100:4000/.

 Whenever you make changes to any files, the proper static assets will be rebuilt, and your changes will show up on the site.